kgb1001001/cloudadoptionpatterns/Strangler-Patterns/Extract-Component-and-Add-Façade.md

 *They can be rewritten to call the microservices.
 This option takes time to be rewritten and may not be achievable before these components become microservices.
 *They can remain unchanged and have their calls go through a routing interceptor—the façade component.
 The façade component performs the protocol bridging and message transformations for the existing client components to interact with the new microservices.

 Figure 8 illustrates the application of this pattern to component X. The component is extracted and becomes microservice X'.
 An API Gateway or similar application integration product is a good candidate for the implementation of the façade element.
-Another option is to use the Backend for Frontend (BFF) pattern [2] to implement the façade logic.
+Another option is to use the [Backend for Frontend (BFF)](../Microservices/Backend-for-Frontend.md) pattern to implement the façade logic.
 This approach is similar to the Wiping Your Feet at the Door pattern [10] and can be considered a type of an anti-corruption layer [11].
 Note that façades are related to adapters, decorators, mediators, and proxies [13].

 In addition to protocol bridging and message transformations, the façade component, which acts as a reverse proxy, can perform several operations, such as security controls, dynamic message routing, traffic monitoring, circuit breaker, and even caching.
-Figure 8 also shows that a new client application may also call microservice X' directly, if the extra features of the façade just mentioned are not required for this interaction.
+The figure below also shows that a new client application may also call microservice X' directly, if the extra features of the façade just mentioned are not required for this interaction.

 <p align="center"><img src="../assets/ExtractComponentAndAddFacade.png" width="50%";/><br>
 #insert FIG here...Figure 8—Extract Component and Add Façade</p>